 We ended up cutting that trip a little short as some serious weather started to roll in on day four.
 I can still remember hiking out on the ridge line soaking wet.
 Hail pelting my face as jeans chaffed my legs and thunder shook my entire body with lightning flashing all too damn close.
 I could almost read the headlines: Three Michigan Youths Die From Stupidity and Unchecked Testosterone.
 It sucked.
 But you know what else?
 It was amazing.
 Because I also remember incredible mountain sunsets, wildlife I had never experienced, sliding down snow-covered cliffs on our backpacks, and brilliant trout swimming in glassy mountain lakes.
-And time outside with my buddies.
-Time and experiences that have fostered a life-long love for mountains, trails and trout.
+Time outside with my buddies.
+Experiences that have fostered a life-long love for mountains, trails, and trout.

 A few years back I attempted to put some "guiding values" down in writing for myself.
 I'll be the first to admit that I don't always hit these values as squarely as I'd like.
 Sometimes I even lose sight of them completely.
 And they are by no means perfect, but today they felt especially relevant despite their simplicity.

 First, Choose Adventure– intentionally choose opportunities for adventure and when life offers multiple paths, choose the most adventurous.